St. Patrick’s Day Safety Tips

 It’s that time of year again to break out your four-leaf clovers!
-However you plan to celebrate St. Patrick’s Day, here are some safety tips to keep in mind to make sure your pets stay comfortable and safe!
+However you plan to celebrate St. Patrick’s Day, here are some safety tips to keep in mind to make sure your furry friends stay comfortable and safe!

-St. Patty’s Day Pet Tips to keep you as lucky as the Irish:
+St. Patty’s Day Tips to keep you and your furry friends as lucky as the Irish:

-1. Lucky Charms: Just like at Christmas and other holidays – shiny, sparkly, dangling decorations attract pets.
-So if there’s any green tinsel, sparkly pots of gold or emerald ribbon around, be sure to keep it out of reach of your pets.
-Decorations can cause harm to your pets if swallowed.
+1. Lucky Charms: Just like at Christmas and other holidays – shiny, sparkly, dangling decorations attract animals.
+So, if there’s any green tinsel, sparkly pots of gold or emerald ribbon around, be sure to keep it out of reach of your furry friends.
+Decorations can cause harm to your companion animals if swallowed.

 2. March 17th Celebrations: On St. Patrick’s Day many people enjoy chocolate, food and alcoholic beverages.
-Please be mindful that these can be harmful to your pet if ingested.
-Always keep your pets away from consuming your green day treats!
+Please be mindful that these can be harmful to your furry friend if ingested.
+Always keep snacks and drinks out of reach of animals.

-4. Keep Your Pets at the End of the Rainbow: If you’re hosting a St. Patty’s Day shindig in your house, you may not be able to monitor where your pet is and what food or drink others may be giving them.
-Find a quiet place to keep your pets away from the noise and party hubbub where they can feel safe and comfortable.
-As well, if you know you live near bars or pubs where there will be a lot of activity, consider re-routing your walks for the day so your pet can enjoy their exercise and time with you.
+4. Keep your furry friends at the end of the rainbow: If you’re hosting a St. Patty’s Day shindig in your house, you may not be able to monitor where your companion animal is and what food or drink others may be giving them.
+Find a quiet place to keep your furry friends away from the noise and party hubbub where they can feel safe and comfortable.
+As well, if you know you live near bars or pubs where there will be a lot of activity, consider re-routing your walks for the day so your animal can enjoy their exercise and time with you.

 All of your wonderful staff & volunteers totally rock.
 The amazing compassion and work you provide on a daily basis is incredible.